OctopusDeploy/People/Solutions-Engineering/Technical-Account-Managment/L3-Solutions-Architect-TAM.md

 - I collaborate on team initiatives.
 - I am a customer advocate within Octopus.
-- I am able to clearly define customer core problems and am able to articulate them to our engineers and non-technical colleagues.
+- I am able to clearly define customer core problems and am able to articulate them to our engineers, product managers, and non-technical colleagues.
 - I continuously maintain and improve the quality, productivity, presentation, and delivery of work.
 - I am willing to take on the necessary and unglamorous work needed to get things done.
 - I take responsibility for my own mistakes and learn from the mistakes of others.